 Step 2: Hit Enter and open the app.

-Step 3: If you notice unnecessary CPU usage by a random app or process, click on it and hit the End Task at the bottom.
+Step 3: If you notice unnecessary CPU usage by a random app or process, click on it and hit the End Task at the top.

 If you frequently run into issues with Microsoft Teams, you should make this one a routine and follow it before an important meeting.